 How Does the Ignition Interlock Program Work in South Carolina?

-Point System for Violation of Program – Once the IID is installed, you can’t start your vehicle without blowing into the device.
+Point System for Violation of South Carolina’s Interlock Ignition Program – Once the IID is installed, you can’t start your vehicle without blowing into the device.
 If the device registers a blood alcohol content (BAC) of 0.02% or greater, your car won’t start.
-Occasionally, you may also have to submit to a “running re-test” which means you have to pull over and blow again.
+Occasionally, you may also have to submit to a “running retest” which means you have to pull over and blow again.
 There is a point system that can be used to penalize you if you violate the program.
 Points are assessed as follows:

 - 1 point if you fail to complete a “running re-test” as required by law.

-- 1 ½ points assessed if you are caught on camera tampering with the device.
+- 1 ½ points are assessed if you are caught on camera tampering with the device.

-Penalties Based on Point System – The penalties under the points system are as follows:
+Penalties Based on the Point System for Violation of South Carolina’s Interlock Ignition Program – The penalties under the points system are as follows:

 - If you receive 2 points or more, but less than 3 points, the period required to have the device in the car is extended by 2 months.